10XGenomics/enclone/README.md

 2. Type `enclone` to get to the main `enclone` help menu.

-You can see the concatenated help pages [here](https://htmlpreview.github.io/?https://github.com/10XGenomics/enclone/blob/master/src/help.all.html)
+The concatenated help pages are also [here](https://htmlpreview.github.io/?https://github.com/10XGenomics/enclone/blob/master/src/help.all.html)
 <b>[BROKEN LINK]</b>.
 We may expand this out in the future to show the separate pages.
 ___________________________________________________________________________________________________

 ## How to understand `enclone` output